ivch/ipninja-test/README.md

 # Test task for ipninja

 ## Notes
 - To save some time i have intentionally skipped writing test.
-I wrote couple of test just to show that i can write test and i remember of their importance and usually i look for 90+% test coverage.
+I wrote couple of them just to show that i know how to write tests and i know about tests importance.
+Usually i strive for 90+% test coverage.
-- Client part can look awfull from ther professional frontend developer point of view.
+- Client part can look awful from the professional frontend developer point of view.
 But since i'm a backend developer please do not judge strictly :)

 ## Godep